-If you’re new to the home buying process, you might not be familiar with home inspections in Alpine, TX.
+If you’re new to the home buying process, you might not be familiar with home inspections.
 This is an important part of the transaction.
 The home inspection should reveal any concerns that could prove costly down the line.
 It allows the buyers the opportunity to take a closer look at the property they are about to purchase, and negotiate with the seller to make repairs or provide credits to cover the costs of any work that will be needed on the home.

 - Top: Your inspection should include an overview of the roof.
 What is the overall condition of the roof?
 How old is the roof?

 - Bottom: The inspection should include the foundation of the home.
 Look for cracks, shifts and any potential issues with trees.
 Be sure to check both inside and outside.